abrown681/week8/README.md

 ## Green

 Vulnerability #1: Username Enumeration
+To replicate: if you go to log in as a user that exists in the database and input the wrong password, the "log in was unsuccessful message" will be bolded revealing that a user with that name exists.
+If the username doesn't exist in the database, the message will not be bolded.

 Vulnerability #2: Cross-Site Scripting (XSS)
+To replicate: go to the public comments page.
+As "testuser" with "test@testemail.com" type in the following comment: `<script>alert('testing alert')</script>`.
+When you access the comments page as an admin, an alert saying "testing alert" will popup.

 ## Red

-Vulnerability #1: Insecure Direct Object Reference (IDOR)
+Vulnerability #1: Insecure Direct Object Reference (IDOR) To replicate: go to the public salesperson search page.
+Click on a salesperson's link.
+In the url, replace the id number with either 10 or 11 and you will be directed to user pages that reveal information about hidden users.

 Vulnerability #2: __________________